amcones/amcones/README.md

 ### Hi there 👋

 This is amcones and my friends usually call me uli([juːli]).
-I am an undergrad student who studying in China, Hunan.
+I am an undergrad student studying in China, Hunan.

-I'm a competition programmer, and I'm currently working on algorithm, DS and other techniques such as Go, Python, C#.
+I'm a competition programmer, and I'm currently working on algorithmic, DS, and other techniques such as Go, Python, C#.

 I started programming when I was fifteen, and I love it❤️!!!
-I have take part in unity projects and WPF projects, but in fact, I am a beginner of open-source programming.
+I have taken part in unity projects and WPF projects, but in fact, I am a beginner at open-source programming.

-I'm looking forward to take part in some famous open-source projects.
+I'm looking forward to taking part in some famous open-source projects.

 - 🔭 Currently working:
   - ACM-ICPC